tiewei/til/README.md

 For instructions about the usage of the language and its tooling, please refer to the [Wiki][wiki] _(temporary location)_.

+For a catalog of sample Bridge descriptions, please refer to the [`docs/samples/`](./docs/samples/) directory.

 For details about the language specification and other technical documents about the interpreter, please refer to the [`docs/`](./docs) directory.